Dodgers star Trevor Bauer, on leave amid assault probe, was subject of previous protection order

 In early July, an MLB investigator sought records related to the 2017 incident, emails obtained by The Post show, but the related police report has been expunged.
 An MLB spokesperson said in a statement that “MLB takes these and all allegations very seriously” but declined to comment further, citing the ongoing investigation of Bauer.

-The Ohio woman’s representatives declined to say whether she has been in contact with MLB or the Pasadena Police Department, which is investigating the California woman’s allegations.
+The Ohio woman’s representatives said the woman is cooperating with MLB, but they declined to comment further, citing the ongoing investigation.
+They declined to comment on whether she had spoken to the Pasadena Police Department, which is investigating the California woman’s claims.
 The Dodgers declined to comment about whether they were aware of the records in Ohio.

 The records shed light on the aggressive tactics Bauer’s lawyers and agents have used to rebut his accusers in Ohio and now California, where the accuser’s claims include that Bauer sexually assaulted and punched her after choking her unconscious during sex.

-Note: Correction: A previous version of this story said the Ohio woman’s representatives declined to comment on whether she had spoken to MLB.
-Her representatives told The Post the woman has assisted MLB but declined to comment further, citing the ongoing investigation.